KLN80R/xattr-reporter/README.md

 - **com.apple.metadata:kMDItemWhereFroms**

     Contains information regarding the origin URL of the downloaded file.
 This data appears in the 'Get Info' Finder dialogue box.
 The URL is stored in a *binary property list* `(bplist)`.

+    In the case of an email attachment, the bplist contains details of the original email. including the subject line of the email, the contact name and email address from which it was sent as well as a hash of the message.

 - **com.apple.metadata:_kMDItemUserTags**